dailydotdev/docs/docs/squads/public-squads.md

 Public Squad status is revocable.
 Non-compliance with our content guidelines or misuse of the platform can lead to a loss of public status.
 Exercise this privilege with responsibility.
 :::

-In case you have any further questions regarding Public Squads don't hestitate to reach us out advocacy@daily.dev
+In case you have any further questions regarding Public Squads don't hesitate to reach us out advocacy@daily.dev